exploratory-io/book/viz/column-configuration-dialog.md

 If you assign a categorical data for Value, such as a character column with the "First" aggregation function, the color palette will be assigned to the values in the alphabetical order.
 If it is a factor column, it will be assigned to the values in the factor level order.

-### Set Colors Conditionally
+### With Conditions

 You can apply a specific color only for the values that meet the condition.
 You can choose an operator and enter the value to construct a condition, and you can choose a color to apply from the list.
-You can apply colors to either the value text or background color.
+You can apply colors to either the value text, background color or inline bars.

 You can create multiple conditions by clicking the "+" icon.
 The conditions are evaluated from the top to bottom.
 You can remove unnecessary conditions by clicking the "x" icon.